KOGN

 KOGN (1490 AM) is a radio station which is currently silent, but previously broadcast a Regional Mexican format.
 Licensed to Ogden, Utah, United States, the station serves the Ogden area.
-The station is owned by Radio Positiva Inc. The station was an affiliate of Dial Global's adult standard format.
+The station is owned by Marcos Rivas and Ruth de Alba, through licensee Radio Positivia, Inc. The station was an affiliate of Dial Global's adult standard format.
 KOGN's signal was also simulcast on nearby KNFL 1470 kHz in Tremonton, Utah.
 The station was silent for quite some time beginning in 2009.
 In 2010, the station returned to air with a regional Mexican format.
 KNFL is no longer simulcasting KOGN, and had its license cancelled by the FCC in 2012.

 History

 The station was built by pioneer Utah broadcaster Arch Webb in April 1948 with call sign KVOG – the "Voice of Ogden" and subsequently changed to KJQN on December 1, 1978, and again on June 28, 1993, to KJOE.
 The radio station and its FM counterpart was acquired by the Bible Broadcasting Network from U.S. Bankruptcy Court in Salt Lake City, Utah, in 2004.
 The station went to non-commercial status and the call sign changed on May 16, 1994, to KYFO.
 KYFO aired primarily religious programming.
 The station was then sold to AM Radio 1490, Inc. in 2005, and changed to the call sign KOGN on May 1, 2006.